 - Tap on General > Emergency SOS.

-Once you've done so, you can still press and hold the Side Button to get the Power Off, Medical ID, or SOS sliders, but if you continue to hold the Side Button, the SOS slider will slowly fill up on a 3-count, then automatically place a call with EMS and inform your emergency contacts.
+Once you've done so, you can still press and hold the Side Button to get the Power Off, Medical ID, or SOS sliders, but if you continue to hold the Side Button, you'll activate single-press SOS mode.

 How to add emergency contacts